emrspecialistsamer/aws-lake-formation-workshop/website/content/40-exercises/401-intermediate/4016-Querying/40161-QueryDataWithAthena-Developer.md

 +++
-title = "Query Data With Amazon Athena - Developer" chapter = true weight = 40161
+title = "Query Data With Amazon Athena as a Developer" chapter = true weight = 40161
 +++